Download a high resolution photo of the author (credit: Brian Miller)

 Marcia is also a painter.
 Her work has been exhibited in solo and group shows in universities, JCC galleries, and other venues.
 Her latest project is a series entitled “Inner East,” which juxtaposes her paintings with excerpts from her books.

-Marcia resides in Berkeley, California, with her spouse, poet Steve Rood.
-Their son, Abraham Gilead (Abby), is a student at Vassar College.
-A popular public speaker, Marcia travels widely to college campuses and to venues in the Jewish community, where her topics range from the love lyrics of the Bible to contemporary Jewish women writers.
-She also leads congregations in services and rituals from The Book of Blessings.
+A popular public speaker and dramatic reader of poetry, Marcia travels widely to college campuses, JCCs, and synagogues.
+Her topics range from the love lyrics of the Bible to contemporary Jewish women writers to the creation of inclusive prayer.
+She also leads congregations in services and rituals from The Book of Blessings and The Days Between.

 Marcia lives in Berkeley, California, with her spouse, the poet Steve Rood.
 Their son, Abraham Gilead Falk-Rood (aka Abby), teaches English and leads a music club in a public high school for immigrants in Oakland, California.
 He also tutors children with disabilities.
 For several years, Abby was a popular seller of produce at Berkeley’s farmers’ markets, where he is still a denizen.
 To this day, his parents don't lack for organic vegetables and fruit—a gift that has been especially appreciated during pandemic times.

 © Marcia Lee Falk.
 Photo of Marcia & Abby by Steve Rood.

 The text on this page is licensed under a Creative Commons Attribution 4.0 International License.